- Search The Registry

 Universal Races Congress (group picture)

-Speakers from a number of countries discussed race relations and how to improve them.
-The congress, with 2,100 attendees, was organized by prominent humanists of that era; it was conceived of a result of comments in 1906 by Felix Adler and primarily executed by Gustav Spiller, a leader in the British Ethical Union.
+Speakers from several countries discussed race relations and how to improve them.
+The congress, with 2,100 attendees, was organized by prominent humanists of that era; it was conceived as a result of comments in 1906 by Felix Adler and primarily executed by Gustav Spiller, a leader in the British Ethical Union.

-Philanthropist Philip Stanhope was president of the congress, and Social Reformer William Pember Reeves chaired its executive committee.
-Attendees who did not speak at the Congress also included some present and future social reformers.
+Philanthropist Philip Stanhope was Congress president, and Social Reformer William Pember Reeves chaired its executive committee.
+Attendees who did not speak at the Congress included present and future social reformers.
 Among them were Hull House founder Jane Addams, psychologist John Dewey, author H.G.
 Wells, and a man listed as a “barrister-at-law” in Johannesburg, South Africa, Mohandas Gandhi.

 After the congress assembled, Duse Mohamed Ali founded the African Times and Orient Review in London.
-Its first issue proclaimed that "the recent Universal Races Congress, convened in the Metropolis of the Anglo-Saxon world, clearly demonstrated that there was ample need for a Pan-Oriental, Pan-African journal in the seat of the British Empire".
+Its first issue proclaimed that "the recent Universal Races Congress, convened in the Metropolis of the Anglo-Saxon world, clearly demonstrated ample need for a Pan-Oriental, Pan-African journal in the seat of the British Empire."